Ikhsan Fandi: Raufoss IL

-In 2019, Ikhsan travelled to Norway for trials for the clubs there.
+In January 2019, Ikhsan travelled to Norway for trials for the clubs there.
 After impressing in his stint there, Ikhsan was offered a 2-year contract with the newly promoted Norwegian First Division club Raufoss IL.
 Ikhsan played his first match for the club in a friendly against Mjondalen IF on 12 January.
 He came on as a substitute in the 64th minute in the 3–1 loss.
-He scored his first goal for the club in a friendly match on 25 January 2019 in a 6–1 win of Elverum FC; scoring a rebound off a save from the goalkeeper to score the third goal.
+He scored his first goal for the club in a friendly match on 25 January 2019 in a 6–1 win against Elverum; scoring a rebound off a save from the goalkeeper to score the third goal.

 Ikhsan made his league debut on 8 April 2019, against Sandefjord Fotball, replacing Anton Henningsson.
 He hit five goals in three starts in a period between May and June and ended his first season with Raufoss with 6 goals and 1 assist in 28 matches.

 On March 1, 2020, Eliteserien club IK Start invited Ikhsan for a three-day trial followed by a training camp from March 5 to 13 in Marbella, Spain, where they were scheduled to play three friendlies.
 However, due to the COVID-19 pandemic, Start played only one match — a 2–0 win over fellow Norwegian side Grorud IL — and Ikhsan scored during his 75-minute outing against the newly promoted second-tier outfit.
 Start coach Jóhannes Harðarson was impressed with his performance and cited a possible transfer.
-However, with the league being delayed, The Norwegian Football Federation imposing a training ban on clubs until the end of the month and the transfer window closing on April 1, the move to the top flight club was held up.
+However, with the league being delayed, the Norwegian Football Federation imposing a training ban on clubs until the end of the month, and the transfer window closing on April 1, the move to the top-flight club was held up.
 The move to the IK Start eventually failed to materialise after the club and player could not agree on salary terms and contract length.